Admission Fees

 Meet our Moa, see our live cameras, study our native freshwater koura (native crayfish) in our tank and meet Gordon the gecko!

-- Pay your entry fee or learn about membership options
+- Pay your entry fee or learn about membership options so you can visit unlimited times each year

 - Pick up a visitor map